-The second recipient of Vantage Airport Group’s International Education Award has been awarded to Michelle Morris.
+The second recipient of Vantage Airport Group’s International Education Award is Michelle Morris.
 The annual $7,500 tuition award, offered in partnership with Vantage’s network airports in Kamloops and Nassau, The Bahamas, is awarded to one student from this Caribbean country who enters or continues their studies in an undergraduate program at Thompson Rivers University (TRU) in either business or tourism.

 Michelle, who is enrolled in the Bachelor’s of Business Administration program at TRU, is one of a growing number of Bahamian students at the Kamloops university.
 Since its introduction in 2015, the Vantage Airport Group International Education Award has helped garner increasing interest in TRU from Bahamian students.
 In fact, the university welcomed 26 students from The Bahamas for the Fall 2017 semester up from 6 in 2016, a 500% increase in one year!